Reformation: English reformation under Henry VIII

 In England, reformist clerics such as Thomas Bilney (d.
 1531) and Robert Barnes (d.
 1540) spread Luther's theology among Cambridge and Oxford scholars and students.
 The young priest William Tyndale (d.
 1536) translated the New Testament to English using Erasmus's Latin-Greek edition.
 By around 1535, more than 15,000 copies of his translation had been distributed in secret.
 Tyndale's biographer David Daniell (d.
 2016) writes that the translation "gave the English language a plain prose style of the very greatest importance", and his "influence has been greater than any other writer in English".

 The Lord Chancellor Cardinal Thomas Wolsey (d.
-1530) had strong links to the Roman Curia, he was unable to achieve the annulment of the marriage of Henry VIII and the middle-aged Catherine of Aragon (d.
+1530) had strong links to the Roman Curia, but he was unable to achieve the annulment of the marriage of Henry VIII and the middle-aged Catherine of Aragon (d.
 1536).
 (Note: Charles V was Catherine's nephew, and after the sack of Rome by imperial troops Pope Clement VII did not dare to offend Charles by annulling the marriage of his aunt.)
 They had needed a papal dispensation to marry because Catherine was the widow of Henry's brother Arthur, Prince of Wales (d.
 1502).
 As she had not produced a male heir, Henry became convinced that their incestuous marriage drew the wrath of God.

 Henry charged a group of scholars including Thomas Cranmer (d.
 1556) with collecting arguments in favour of the annulment.
 They concluded that the English kings had always had authority over the clergy, and the Book of Leviticus forbade marriage between a man and his brother's widow in all circumstances.
 In 1530, the Parliament limited the jurisdiction of church courts.
 Wolsey had meanwhile lost Henry's favour and died, but More tried to convince Henry to abandon his plan about the annulment of his marriage.
 In contrast, Cranmer and Henry's new chief advisor Thomas Cromwell (d.
 1540) argued that the marriage could be annulled without papal interference.
 Henry who had fallen in love with Catherine's lady-in-waiting Anne Boleyn (d.
 1536) decided to marry her even if the marriage could lead to a total break with the papacy.
 During a visit in Germany, Cranmer married but kept his marriage in secret.
 On his return to England, Henry appointed him as the new Archbishop of Canterbury, and the Holy See confirmed the appointment.